 When designing libraries for use from other .NET languages, it is very important to adhere to the .NET Library Design Guidelines.
 In this document we label these libraries vanilla .NET libraries, as opposed to F#-facing libraries which use F# constructs without restriction and are mostly intended for use by F# applications.
 Designing vanilla .NET libraries means providing familiar and idiomatic APIs consistent with the rest of the .NET Framework by minimizing the use of F#-specific constructs in the public API.
 We propose the rules in the following sections.

-Namespace and
+Namespace and Type Design

-Do apply the .NET Library Design Guidelines to the public API of your code, for vanilla .NET APIs.
+Do apply the .NET Library Design Guidelines to the public API of your components, for vanilla .NET APIs.

 In particular, apply the naming guidelines, paying special attention to the use of abbreviated names and the .NET capitalization guidelines.